gbirke/lebenplusplus/content/post/2020-09-09-Notes-From-Socrates-Legacy-3.md

   of code.
 * Have a "stronghold", a well-understood part of the code.
 Ask the tech lead or the stakeholders what the most important use case is and find it in the code, starting from the input or output.
+Use the stronghold as the focal point from which to explore the code base.
+As time goes by, you will get more than one stronghold.
 * Analyze call stack to see which modules or layers of application uses to implement the functionality of a use case.